 How many people will be accepted into the program?

-Five artists will be selected for this year's program.
+Five creators will be selected for this year's program.

 How long will the project last?

 This year's VSCO Voices program will begin in April and end in November.

 Will I be required to travel during the program?

 You will need to travel to participate in VSCO Voices.
 Orientation will be held at VSCO HQ in Oakland, CA. The midpoint check in will be held at the Access Ventures office in Louisville, KY.
 Travel costs will not come out of the allocated grant money.
 Access Ventures will cover those costs separately.

 Will I be required to check in during the project?

 Throughout the program, you will be required to update VSCO and Access Ventures through regular virtual check ins.
 This time will be used to discuss the progress of your project.